Skip to content

 4. Under Execute automation runbook, choose Rate control.

-5. In the Targets section, choose InstanceId for Parameter, and then choose Parameter Values for Targets.
+5. In the Targets section, for Parameter, choose InstanceId.
+For Targets, choose Parameter Values.

 7. For Input parameters, select the instances that you want to restore.

-8. For Rate Control, choose your concurrency option for the number of resources that are allowed to simultaneously run the automation.
+8. For Rate Control, choose your concurrency option for the number of resources that can simultaneously run the automation.
 For more information, see Control automations at scale.

 9. Choose Execute.